 Table 3 shows that the use of Fast-JX has improved the model simulation of surface ozone.
 Both the bias has been reduced (from 6.59 ppbv to 4.07 ppbv), and the correlation coefficient has been increased (from 0.65 to 0.70).
 The station for which the model still performs poorly is Barrow (157 W, 71 N).
 This is very likely to be a result of the lack of halogen chemistry in the CTM, which results in the calculated values of ozone being much higher than the observations, especially in spring (Barrie et al., 2006).
 However, this feature is common among most of the models examining ozone chemistry at this location and is not related to the photolysis treatment.
-1, 345-379, 2008

 It is interesting to note that the stations which lie in or close to the tropics (BMW, MLO, SMO) are those with the most significant improvement when changing the photolysis scheme (except from the correlation for MLO).
-This is probably because cloud presence in these areas is associated with large optical depths and thus with intense 5 modification of the radiation field, which needs to be captured correctly.
+This is probably because cloud presence in these areas is associated with large optical depths and thus with intense modification of the radiation field, which needs to be captured correctly.

 In Fig. 7 we also show plots of the seasonal variation of ozone for two of the stations with no missing months of data.
+It is clear that the way that the seasonal cycle is being captured significantly improves when using Fast-JX instead of the standard photolysis scheme for these two tropical and subtropical stations.

 Table 4 shows how the two model versions perform when their results are compared to ozonesonde data.
-The average bias at 850 and 500 hPa is smaller when using Fast-

-- 10 - JX (RAN) instead of the two-stream photolysis code.
+The average bias at 850 and 500 hPa is smaller when using Fast-JX (RAN) instead of the standard photolysis scheme.
 This is consistent with what was found for the surface sites (Table 3).
 The bias remains high in the upper troposphere (300 hPa), a feature which we believe is not related to the treatment of photolysis.
-The correlation coefficient clearly improves for all altitudes, so overall there is an improvement with the use of Fast-JX. - 4.3 Effect of clouds on the abundances of tracers 15 and global averages/totals.
+The correlation coefficient clearly improves for all altitudes, so overall there is an improvement with the use of Fast-JX.

+4.3 Effect of clouds on the global abundances of tracers

-In this subsection, as part of our validation process, we examine how the upgraded p-TOMCAT captures the global effects of clouds in composition.
+In this subsection, as part of our evaluation process, we examine how the upgraded p-TOMCAT captures the global effects of clouds in composition.